 Focus of Our Operations

-Japan came out from the pandemic in 2023.
-During these containment years, the local currency Yen has lost its value by 25% against all major currencies.
-Yet long-awaited restructuring of the business sector has not really happened especially among SMEs and the general production cost remains high.
-The country has become a cheaper destination for most of the tourists, but the ease of doing business is as mediocre as before.
+Long-awaited restructuring of the business sector has not really taken place, and general production costs remain high.
+The country has become an accessible destination for most tourists, but the ease of doing business is as mediocre as before.

-Despite the insufficient change in the environment, however, more and more businesses want to work with overseas companies.
-The effect of aging society has become more palpable, and many local operators feel that the domestic market is shrinking.
-The problem is that most of the SMEs do not have means to venture into overseas market
+Despite insufficient change in the environment, however, more and more businesses want to work with overseas companies.
+The effect of ageing society has become more palpable, and many local operators feel that the domestic market is shrinking.
+The problem is that most SMEs do not have the means to venture into overseas markets or collaborate with foreign businesses.

-Renowned Japanese manufacturing expertise is often supported by manual works of skilled engineers or artisans.
-Instead of investing heavily on the machinery, many manufacturers have developed a meticulous system of collaboration and quality control.
+Renowned Japanese manufacturing expertise is supported by manual works of skilled engineers or artisans.
+Products are often made by an industry cluster rather than a single factory.
+Many manufacturers have developed a meticulous system of collaboration and quality control.

-Here manufacturing is not for volume and the production cost in general remains expensive.
+In Japan, manufacturing is not for volume, and the production cost remains high.
 Our experiences suggest that, for anything sourced from Japan, viable products for export are almost always high value-added ones.
-In other words, it is rather difficult to materialise outbound operations of commodity-type products.
+Often, processed materials, rather than final products.
+It is rather difficult to materialise outbound operations of commodity-type products.

 The challenges